- Mary Tyler Moore purchased a cottage-style home in Greenwich, CT for $10.2 mil in 2006.

 Mary Tyler Moore rose to fame as a member of “The Dick Van Dyke Show” in the 1960’s.
 In the 1970’s she launched “The Mary Tyler Moore Show,” and although many believed it would be a flop, the show thrived for seven massively successful seasons.
 Her kind-hearted spirit was known throughout the industry, but it’s said that no one ever questioned who was in charge – Mary Tyler Moore called the shots.
+If you’ve ever wondered where a legend like Moore called home, VR has the full scoop on Mary Tyler Moore house and so much – Moore!

 In a rare 1991 interview with Architectural Digest, Mary opened up about her sprawling New York compound where she felt most free: playing in her garden, riding her horses, and shuffling furniture to make space for her latest antique purchase.

 Her master bedroom is lit by a uniquely oval window and decorated with her favorite 19th-century trinkets.
+The wood flooring and almost gold-colored walls gave the bedroom and aged, rustic charm.

 Here, an Amish quilt is framed and accompanied by a collection of miniature chairs as well as a 19th-century Virginian cupboard holding a carved eagle sitting atop a cannonball.